What is the Upper Clutha catchment?

 Land Information New Zealand

 Working on a ten-year strategy for controlling lagarosiphon weed at Lake Wānaka – largest financial contributor to Lake Wānaka management at present.

 There is currently no single entity that drives freshwater research for the Upper Clutha catchment.
-WAI Wānaka has developed a research strategy which involves working with stakeholders to help deliver the evidence needed to inform and develop effective policy and management actions, to protect the ecosystem health of our deep alpine lakes and their catchments.
+WAI Wānaka has developed a research strategy and a community catchment plan which involves working with stakeholders to help deliver the evidence needed to inform and develop effective policy and management actions, to protect the ecosystem health of our deep alpine lakes and their catchments.